About

 This view is grounded in biology—not only what we are born with, but also how we are conditioned through our lived experience, our interactions with the external world, and our own thoughts, speech, and actions.
 I see these as part of what Merleau-Ponty calls the intentional arc, shaping perception, behavior, and meaning over time.

-From Yogācāra Buddhism, I draw on the three natures and the storehouse consciousness, with the perspective that “it is and it isn’t” — recognizing both the constructed nature of our experience and its undeniable felt reality.
-Awareness is the key: if you can see the river, you’re not in the river.
+From Yogācāra Buddhism, I draw on the three natures and the storehouse consciousness, with the perspective that “it is and it isn’t” — recognizing that experience is neither purely fabricated nor independently real.
+Awareness is the key: if you can see the river, you’re not swept away by it.
 Awareness pulls us out of the storehouse’s autopilot reactivity, letting us respond rather than react.

 Pleasure is not to be rejected, but refined.
 As Epicurus understood, simple, wholesome pleasures are essential for a healthy life.
 I believe a life oriented toward friendliness (mettā) for oneself and others, combined with these simple pleasures, is both skillful and sustainable.